juice-shop/pwning-juice-shop/part1/customization.md

 # Customization

-One of the core usage scenarios for OWASP Juice Shop is in employee trainings in order to facilitating security awareness.
+One of the core usage scenarios for OWASP Juice Shop is in employee trainings in order to facilitate security awareness.
 With its not entirely serious user roster and product inventory the application might not be suited for all audiences alike.